 - Supplementation may be necessary when grass is short, too mature, dormant or when high-producing animals require it.

-- Excessive supplementation may reduce the ability of the rumen microbes to use forage.
+- Excessive supplementation may reduce the ability of the rumen microorganisms to digest forage.

-- Supplementation with a high-protein forage or grain when the herd is grazing grass-legume pastures may cause animals to refuse more pasture and produce less milk.
-If protein overfeeding continues for too long, cows may lose condition, not breed back and develop hoof problems.
+- Supplementation with a high-protein forage or feeds when the herd is grazing grass-legume pastures may cause animals to refuse pasture and produce less milk.
+If protein overfeeding continues for too long, cows may lose condition, not breed back, and develop hoof problems.

 Grazing cattle require green, growing, leafy grass and legumes to meet the protein and energy requirements needed to maintain lactation.
-As the cow progresses through her lactation period, the amount of forage required will increase.
-Maintaining a high plane of nutrition is critical for good grazing management, as covered in the Forage and Grazing section above.
+As the cow progresses through her lactation period, the amount of high quality forage required will increase.
+Maintaining a high plane of nutrition is critical for good grazing management, as covered in the Forages and Grazing section.
 Appropriate supplementation is necessary when forage is inadequate, which is the subject of the next section.